clarenceb/docker_playground/README.md

     # On promserver
     curl http://192.168.33.10:8081/healthcheck?pretty=true

+**Alarm behaviour**

+Review Service:
+  * If you stop review service instances such that there are 2 or less left then the review service will report as unhealthy.
+  * If you stop all review instances then the review service will report as down.

+Catalogue Service:
+  * If you stop catalogue instances such that there are 2 or less left then the catalogue service will report as unhealthy.
+  * If you stop all catalogue instances then the catalogue service will report as down.

+Shop Application:
-**Note**: If you stop all instances of either review or catalogue service then the shop-app will report that it is unhealthy.
+  * If you stop all instances of either review and/or catalogue service then the shop-app will report that it is unhealthy (since its healthcheck incorporates finding a healthy review and catalogue service instance)
+  * If you stop the shop-app instance then it will report as down.

 Resources:
 ----------